Techless Wisephone Review: Take Back Your Life With the Dumb Smart Phone

 I needed a more gradual plan of action that would produce a lasting lifestyle change, not a temporary one.Were this a tech publication and I a tech writer, many paragraphs would follow about the options available to those pursuing less tech, but this isn’t and I’m not.
 I did my homework, however, and landed on a phone that is a good tool for what I am trying to accomplish.

 The Wisephone is a product of a company called Techless.
 I tested its current model over a period of weeks.
-The Wisephone II is currently in development and expected be released summer, 2024.
+The Wisephone II was released in the summer of 2024.
 It strikes the right balance between tech and no tech, offering these simple capabilities (updated as of Wisephone II release):

 • Authenticator